Axolotl: Biology

-The axolotl is carnivorous, consuming small prey such as mollusks, worms, insects, other arthropods, and small fish in the wild.
-Axolotls locate food by smell, and will "snap" at any potential meal, sucking the food into their stomachs with vacuum force.
+The axolotl is carnivorous; in the wild, it consumes small prey such as mollusks, worms, aquatic insects, other arthropods (such as crayfish), and small fish, as well as other salamanders (including conspecifics).
+Axolotls locate food by smell and will "snap" at any potential meal, sucking the food into their stomachs with vacuum force.

 The wild axolotl is thought to reach sexual maturity at 1.5 years of age, with a generation length of around 5.5 years.
+The life expectancy of a wild axolotl is between 10 and 15 years.

 Threats

-Axolotls are only native to the Mexican Central Valley.
-Although the population once extended through most lakes and wetlands in this region, its habitat is now limited to Lake Xochimilco as a result of the expansion of Mexico City, and is under pressure by the city's growth.
-Lake Xochimilco is not a large body of water, but a small series of artificial channels, small lakes, and temporary wetlands.
-The axolotl is on the International Union for Conservation of Nature's Red List of threatened species.
+Axolotls are native only to the Mexican Central Valley, and the population once extended through most of the lakes and wetlands in this region.
+The axolotl's natural habitat is now limited to Lake Xochimilco as a result of the expansion of Mexico City and is under pressure from the city's growth.
+The axolotl is on the IUCN Red List of threatened species.

-Surveys in 1998, 2003, and 2008 found 6,000, 1,000, and 100 axolotls respectively, per square kilometer in Lake Xochimilco.
-A four-month-long search in 2013 found no surviving individuals in the wild, but just a month later, two were spotted in a network of canals leading from Xochimilco.
+Surveys conducted in 1998, 2003, and 2008 found populations of 6,000, 1,000, and 100 axolotls per square kilometer, respectively, in Lake Xochimilco.
+A four-month-long search in 2013 found no surviving individuals in the wild, but one month later two were spotted in a network of canals leading from Xochimilco.

-Lake Xochimilco has poor water quality; tests reveal a low nitrogen-phosphorus ratio and a high concentration of chlorophyll a, which are indicative of an oxygen-poor environment not well-suited to axolotls.
-This is caused by the demands of industries such as aquaculture and agriculture in the region, which maintain the water levels of the Lake through inputs of partially treated wastewater.
-Agricultural pesticides from its intensive use eventually enters the lake through runoff; these pesticides contain chemical compounds that sharply increase mortality in axolotl embryos and larvae.
-Of the surviving embryo and larvae, there is also an increase of morphological, behavior, and activity abnormalities.
+Lake Xochimilco has poor water quality; tests have revealed a low nitrogen-to-phosphorus ratio and a high concentration of chlorophyll a, indicative of an oxygen-poor environment not well-suited to axolotls.
+This has been caused by the demands of local industries, such as aquaculture and agriculture, which maintain the lake's water levels through inputs of partially treated wastewater.
+Intensively used agricultural pesticides eventually enter the lake through runoff, and these contain chemical compounds that sharply increase the mortality rate in axolotl embryos and larvae.
+Of the surviving embryos and larvae, there is also an increase in morphological, behavioral, and activity abnormalities.